pdjr-signalk-plugins/range-monitor/readme/usage.md

 Default is _Alert_.

 __--> Request__
-A suggestion for the alert medium to be used when this notification is ultimately processed by some notification handler.
-Default is no suggestion.

 __--> Options__
+The _audio_ and _visual_ checkboxes allow a suggestion to be made for thes alert medium to be used when this notification is ultimately processed by some notification handler.

-The _In-range_ option requests that a notification also be issued when the monitored path value re-enters the 'between-thresholds' region after transiting one or other threshold.
+The _normal_ option requests that a notification also be issued when the monitored path value re-enters the 'between-thresholds' region after transiting one or other threshold.

-Default is not to issue the in-range notification.
+The defaults are to make no suggestions and not to issue an in-range notification.